 Being a Yankee Candle connoisseur kept me from entering the vendor wax world until this spring, but once I tried it, I jumped in with both feet.
 An unofficial count puts my total number of vendors purchased around 28.
 With several others gifted or giveaway prize winnings.
 I’m a fan of variety and would absolutely love to try all the wax!

 Best performing wax melt goes to Radiant Red Maple made by the first vendor that I tried this year, Wild Vine Soapery.
-Part of the recent fall collection, the only word I’ve found to adequately describe this ultra-sweet marshmallow is-wow.
+Part of the recent fall collection, the only word I’ve found to adequately describe this ultra-sweet marshmallow is-Wow.
 It has lasted for weeks in my electric warmer.

 I’ve received a few poor throwers from vendor purchases, from some of my first clams of The Bathing Garden to one Zeep Bath more recently, but the title of most disappointing melt has to belong to Vintage Chic Scents.
 Woodstock comes to mind as a dud in fragrance and throw, but I’ve had some that barely performed, were inconsistent, or didn’t last.
 Admittedly, the intensity of hovering over the refresh button during restock day adds to the letdown of a subpar melt, compared to an always open vendor.

 Best non-reviewed vendor wax fragrance also belongs to Vintage Chic Scents.
 This rather proves the inconsistency, but means I’ll still attempt to get in on a restock now and again.
 Beehive was a rich, and spicy lemon combo that threw beautifully.
-The scent notes, Lemon Coconut Cream Butter Cake Zucchini Bread blended into a blissful concoction in which a little went a long, solid way.
+The scent notes, Lemon Coconut Cream Butter Cake Zucchini Bread blended into a blissful concoction in which a little went a long, strong way.

 Experiencing a large quantity of vendors in a relatively short time frame allowed me to determine my scent preferences and aversions.
 I’ve delighted in fragrant combinations that I could never have dreamt into existence.
 With countless winning scents and excellent vendors of whom I’ve become a happy repeat customer.